Lotteries, Casinos, Sports Betting, and Other Types of State-Sanctioned Gambling

 That amount does not include any revenues from tribal casinos, which typically are not regulated or taxed by state and local governments.
 However, some states collect revenue from tribal casinos through revenue-sharing agreements with the operating tribes.

-Nearly two-thirds of gambling revenue ($19 billion) came from lotteries in fiscal year 2017.
-Casino gambling generated $9 billion, video gaming provided $1.5 billion, and pari-mutuel wagering accounted for the remainder.
+Nearly two-thirds of gambling revenue came from lotteries ($21.5 billion) in fiscal year 2019.
+Casino gambling generated another $9.6 billion and video gaming provided about $2 billion.
+Pari-mutuel wagering accounted for most the remainder.

-One reason gambling revenue is not larger is that an abundance of gambling options can cannibalize each other.
+One limit on gambling revenue is that an abundance of gambling options can cannibalize each other.
 That is, if a state builds a new casino, it will most likely draw gamblers who are already using existing casinos (in the state or a neighboring state) rather than add new gamblers to the pool.
 As such, over the past decade, inflation-adjusted gambling revenue only increased 6 percent, and it declined 3 percent when measured per adult ages 18 and older.

 Forty-five states and the District of Columbia operate lotteries.
 Only Alabama, Alaska, Hawaii, Nevada, and Utah do not.
-The first state lottery was authorized in New Hampshire in 1964, and by the 1990s, a majority of states were operating a lottery.
-Mississippi in 2018 became the most recent state to authorize a lottery.
+The first state lottery was authorized in New Hampshire in 1964, and by the 1990s a majority of states were operating a lottery.
+Mississippi became the most recent state to authorize a lottery in 2018.

 The share of lottery revenue that goes to the state (as opposed to winnings and administration) varies by state, but most governments take between 20 and 30 percent of gross lottery revenues.
 States typically dedicate that lottery revenue to specific programs such as education, veteran services, environmental protection, and natural resources.